pratyush770/Subway-Surfer-Leaderboard-Analysis/README.md

 This analysis aims to provide valuable insights into player behavior and trends, helping to understand the dynamics of the Subway Surfers speedrunning community.

-Tools Used: MySQL, Power BI
+Tools Used: MySQL and Power BI.